Chubby Carrier and the Bayou Swamp Band

 Chubby Carrier And The Bayou Swamp Band is a Zydeco band from Louisiana founded by Chubby Carrier in 1989.

+Career

+In 2016, Chubby Carrier & The Bayou Swamp Band appeared as performers in Jambalaya, the Musical, a stage production celebrating Louisiana culture and music, which premiered at the Orpheum Theater in New Orleans for a seven-day run.

 Awards

 Chubby Carrier And The Bayou Swamp Band have a Grammy award for Best Zydeco or Cajun Music Album for their album Zydeco Junkie.
-Also, they won Best Zydeco Album Award from Offbeat Magazine for the same album.
+Also, they won Best Zydeco Album Award from Offbeat magazine for the same album.